 There are also 10,000 ‘blessing lamps’ inside.

-A lot of people go up to Genting not for the casinos, but purely for the cold weather.
+A lot of people go up to Genting not only for the casinos, but also for the cold weather.

 Maybe it’s simply best to appreciate the cool weather since you can only experience this at high altitudes in Malaysia.